littlehorse-enterprises/lh-quickstart-python/README.md

 If you _can't_ get the above to work, please let us know at `info@littlehorse.io`.
 We will create a community slack for support soon.

+**You should also be able to see the dashboard** at `https://localhost:8080`.
+It should be empty, but we will put some data in there soon when we run the workflow!

+If you _can't_ get the above to work, please let us know at `info@littlehorse.io`, or send us a message on our [Slack Community](https://launchpass.com/littlehorse-community).

 # Running the Example

 Without further ado, let's run the example start-to-finish.